dharmik-o/youtubeClone/README.md

 This is a simple video streaming platform built with React and Vite.
 It allows users to browse, watch, and interact with videos.

+## Live Demo

+You can view a live demo of the application [here](https://youtube-clone-seven-gamma-68.vercel.app/). if a page does not render don't worry, click on the url and press enter it should load the page

 ## Features

 *   **Video Playback:** Watch videos on a dedicated player page.